CAMFED Association Economist, Zimbabwe

 When online learning became the learning modality due to COVID-19 lockdowns, CAMFED supported us with the funds to purchase learning bundles.
 The provision of stipends should never be under rated.
 I could follow learning sessions, submit assignments online, and research online, just like my other colleagues in college.
 Now I am a proud Economist.
 I am still that Moreblessing, but now with so much to offer to my family, my community, the CAMFED Association, and the globe at large.

 Thanks to CAMFED and the CAMFED Association I got the support I needed, and the motivation to make sure that each and every child like me gets access to education.
 Without CAMFED support, even going to Advanced Level (completing senior high school) was a dream that was never to come true.

 I am now helping learners in my community by forming study groups.
 In the study groups, we are tackling Mathematics and business-related subjects, especially supporting the girls.
 I am also now a Guide Intern in my district, scaling up CAMFED’s Learner Guide Program and making sure that Learner Guides deliver sessions and submit reports well in time.

-I am excited that I am directly contributing to the goal of reaching 5 million girls by 2025!
+I am excited that I am directly contributing to the goal of reaching 5 million girls!
 With the entrepreneurship knowledge I acquired at college, I am helping young women in business to calculate profit and losses, and with double entry bookkeeping and record keeping.

 Together We Can tackle poverty!